haroldgrosjean/xSAR/xsar_model/data/2_Retrospective-97/README.md

 - **TRUE** = "binder", clearly resolved in electron density.
 - **FALSE** = "non-binder", no crystallographic evidence of binding.

+Statistical significance between binding scores for binders vs. non-binders was assessed using the **Mann–Whitney U test**.

 ---

 ## 📄 File contents